ahsan131-hub/DataEncoder/README.md

 4. Go to the "project configuration" -> "VM options" and besides the --module-path replace this "C:\Users\SILENCE\Documents\javafx-sdk-15.0.1\lib" with the path of javafx sdk lib directory on your system.
-5. Go to the project "src" folder, open the huffmanEncoder directory, run the main method of "DummyMain.java" file
+5. Go to the project "src" folder, open the "huffmanEncoder" directory, run the main method of "main.java" file
 6. You will see an interface before you, with three options.
 Browse file, encode, and decode it (only .txt).
 7. In order to encode a file, browse a text file from your system and the software will encode